Buddhism in the Maldives: History

 The Isdhū Lōmāfānu and the Haddhunmathi Dhanbidhū Lōmāfānu copperplates written in 1195–1196 CE describe the transition of the islands from Buddhism to Islam, stating that King Gadanaditya was trying to force the populace to convert to Islam even 40 years after the official conversion and attempted to destroy Buddhist shrines, indicating that the conversion wasn't instantaneous and Buddhist resistance to the conversion persisted.

 When exactly Buddhism declined and eventually disappeared is uncertain.
-However, it was likely that Buddhism continued to exist in the Maldives for some time after the conversion to Islam due to the difficulty of traversing through the islands and spreading the religion in such a environment meant that many areas were unevenly influenced by it and therefore several islanders likely retained Buddhist customs for a longer period of time.
+However, it was likely that Buddhism continued to exist in the Maldives for some time after the conversion to Islam due to the difficulty of traversing through the islands and spreading the religion in such an environment meant that many areas were unevenly influenced by it and therefore several islanders likely retained Buddhist customs for a longer period of time.

 Archeological evidence indicates that Buddhism continued to exist for several centuries after the official conversion to Islam, with both religions coexisting.
 Islam became the majority religion of the Maldives by the middle of the 14th century.
-However, Buddhism continued to exist in places such as Kaashidhoo, where Buddhist temples and monasteries were possibly still in use up to the late 15th century.
+However, Buddhism continued to exist in a few places such as Kaashidhoo, where Buddhist temples and monasteries were possibly still in use up to the late 15th century.
 In 1599, Dutch sailor Frederick de Houtman described Buddhist monasteries and temples while visiting in the Maldives but they were likely in ruins by then.